Skip to content

 Most “am I autistic” quizzes are a single page that ends in a vague paragraph and a buy-now button.

 We don’t recommend ABA.
 We don’t use functioning labels.
 We don’t call autistic traits “deficits”.
-We don’t monetize vulnerability with high-pressure subscription paywalls.
+We don’t monetise vulnerability with high-pressure subscription paywalls.
 The basics are free and they will stay free.

 What we won’t do